add-IV/pandaRec/documentation/expose.md

 ### 5 Analysis

 This solution could be analyzed by comparing different ranking algorithms, comparing different snippet sets, and comparing the whole solution to existing ones.

-### 6 Extension

-The project could be extended further by using the algorithms to recommend snippets in vscode.
-Additionally, other projects could use this work to recommend snippets for different libraries.
-Later work could also use the system set in place with this project to develop different recommendation algorithms.